Joe-nalist/Palmora-Group-HR-Analysis/README.md

 ### 📊 Visualizations Used
 The Power BI report includes the following:

-- Gender Distribution: Pie and stacked bar charts (by region and department)
+- Gender Distribution: Pie and stacked column charts (by region and department)

-- Performance Ratings by Gender: Clustered column chart
+- Performance Ratings by Gender: Line Chart

-- Average Salary by Gender: Clustered bar chart
+- Average Salary by Gender and Location: stacked bar chart

-- Salary Distribution Bands: Histogram with $10,000 intervals
+- Salary Distribution Bands: Clustered Column Chart with $10,000 intervals

 - Salary Compliance Check: KPI visual and conditional column chart